 - Near-Term

-Non-dilutive grants and milestone-based collaborations (e.g., CARB-X, AMR Action Fund). - Long-Term
+Non-dilutive grants and milestone-based collaborations (e.g., CARB-X, NIH). - Long-Term

 Sales of dual-action therapeutics with premium pricing due to treatment-and-prevention value proposition; royalties from co-development and licensing deals with pharmaceutical partners.